-Think back to a time not long past when workers would pull apart an old building, throwing asbestos-filled materials into piles and scattering particles everywhere — all without any safety equipment in sight to prevent inhalation of the floating dust and debris.
+Think back to a time not so long ago when workers would pull apart an old building, throwing asbestos-filled materials into piles and scattering particles everywhere — all without any safety equipment in sight to prevent inhalation of the floating dust and debris.
 Regulations soon changed that.
 They now clearly define proper handling procedures for asbestos-containing materials and requirements for PPE to protect workers against exposure.
 Restrictions are also in place severely limiting the application of this material.

-We have yet to reach the same degree of regulation when it comes to crystalline silica, another common, and potentially deadly, jobsite hazard.
+We have yet to reach the same degree of regulation when it comes to exposure to crystalline silica, another common, and potentially deadly, jobsite hazard.
 Silica is a known carcinogen, and is known to cause silicosis, a restrictive lung disease.
 Airborne silica dust is a byproduct of cutting, sawing, drilling and crushing of concrete, brick, block and other stone products.

 “With the Occupational Safety and Health Administration’s recent announcement of a proposed standard to better protect construction workers and others from silica dust, contractors are increasingly asking questions about the hazard; the materials and tasks that pose a danger; and the availability of controls to protect workers from exposure,” states Eileen Betit, Director of Special Projects for CPWR – The Center for Construction Research and Training, a nonprofit construction safety and health research institute supported by the National Institute for Occupational Safety and Health (NIOSH).